frickenhek/ArchJordan/README.md

 cd ArchJordan
 ./archjordan.sh
 ```
+### Do the following if you want my setup
+Choose yay
+Choose ext4
+Choose minimal
+choose based-kde

 ### System Description
 This is completely automated arch install.
 It includes prompts to select your desired desktop environment and window manager.
 The KDE desktop environment on arch includes all the packages I use on a daily basis, as well as some customizations.